jwaliszko/ExpressiveAnnotations/README.md

 ###What about the support of ASP.NET MVC client side validation?

-Client side validation is fully supported.
+Client side validation is **fully supported**.
 Enable it for your web project within the next few steps:

 1. Add [**ExpressiveAnnotations.dll**](https://github.com/JaroslawWaliszko/ExpressiveAnnotations/tree/master/src/ExpressiveAnnotations) and [**ExpressiveAnnotations.MvcUnobtrusiveValidatorProvider.dll**](https://github.com/JaroslawWaliszko/ExpressiveAnnotations/tree/master/src/ExpressiveAnnotations.MvcUnobtrusiveValidatorProvider) reference libraries to your projest,
-2. In `Global.asax` register required validators:
+2. In `Global.asax` register required validators (`IClientValidatable` interface is not directly implemented by the attribute, to avoid coupling of `ExpressionAnnotations` assembly with `System.Web.Mvc` dependency):

  ```
     protected void Application_Start()